You are here: Home / Teaching / Computational Neuroscience

 Some background on Julius Bernstein, who lent his name to the Bernstein Network: Julius Bernstein (1839–1917): pioneer neurobiologist and biophysicist.

-For general inquiries on the lecture please get in touch with Dr. Kay Thurley
+For general inquiries about the lecture, please contact PD Dr. Kay Thurley.

 Day and Time